vEnhance/1802/src/mt3.typ

 ] <exer-mt3-consv>

 #exer[
   Assume $log$ is base $e approx 2.718$.
-Use any method you want#footnote[
+Use any method you want to compute $ int_(x=0)^((e-1)^2) log(sqrt(x)+1) dif x. $ Recommended approach: view the integral as the area under a curve, then switch from vertical to horizontal slicing.
-    Recommended approach: view the integral as the area under a curve, then switch from vertical to horizontal slicing.] to compute $ int_(x=0)^((e-1)^2) log(sqrt(x)+1) dif x. $ ] <exer-mt3-log>
+] <exer-mt3-log>